 PRIVACY ON SNAPCHAT

 Your Snapchat username: The username you select for use on Snapchat is always visible to other people on Snapchat – however you do not have to choose a username that gives away your name or any personal details.

-Your Name: Snapchat asks for your name when you set up your profile, however it is not a requirement for you to use your real name.
+Your name: Snapchat asks for your name when you set up your profile, however it’s not a requirement for you to use your real name.
 If you do decide to include your name this will be visible publicly, even if you have your profile set to private mode.

 Birth date: Snapchat asks you to provide your date of birth when setting up your profile, however this is not visible to anyone publicly on the platform.
 A birthday cake emoji will show next to your name on your birthday for other people to see, but you can choose to disable this under “Birthday” in settings.